UniversalDependencies/docs/_en-overview/specific-syntax.md

 root(-ROOT-, why)
 ~~~

-The phrase _no matter_ is analyzed as taking a `dobj` complement in, e.g., _no matter the cost_.
+The phrase _no matter_ is analyzed as taking a `obj` complement in, e.g., _no matter the cost_.
 When it takes free relative object, that object is also analyzed according to the rules above.

 ~~~sdparse
 No matter what progress we make as individuals, we will never achieve real health until ...